emafree/f2-commander/docs/testing.md

 14. Move

 Same test scenarios as Copy, but with "move" behavior: source file or directory does not exist after move, file listing is updated to reflect it.
-"Move in same directory" renames the file or a directory.

-**KNOWN BUGS**:

- - Moving a file to a new directory (path ends with trailing slash) ignores the slash and creates a file with same name.
- - Moving a file to a new directory and a new file name ignores the new file name and creates a file with the same name as a new directory name.
+Some differences:
- - Moving a file to a non-existing directory fails with an erorr message.
-(To be confirmed).
+ - Moving a directory has no "overwrite" option
- - Overwrite on move: shows an error message.
- - Moving a directory a to a new one with a trailing slash in the name renames the directory being moved, instead of creating a new directory and moving the source into it (same when multiple intermediate levels: they are created, but last directory name is used as a new target directory name, regardless of a trailing slash).
- - Moving a directory to a location where a directory with the same name already exists shows an erorr message (instead of merge).

 **TODO**: Remote move behavior: download, upload and download-upload.

 15. Delete

- - Highlight a file, Delete (footer action) or `d` opens confirmation dialog,
+ - Highlight a file, Delete (footer action) or `D` (`Shift+d`) opens confirmation dialog,
  - select "Cancel", dialog closes, nothing happens.
- - Highlight a file, `d`,
+ - Highlight a file, `D`,
  - select "Delete",
  - the file is moved to system Trash (Recycle Bin),
  - and it is not present in the directory listing.